ranczlab/vestibular_vr_pipeline/ML_SACCADE_CLASSIFICATION_STRATEGY.md

 ## Overview

 This document outlines a high-level strategy for implementing ML-based saccade classification with a GUI for manual annotation and filtering.
-The system will classify saccades into three categories:
+The system will classify saccades into **four distinct categories**:
 1. **Compensatory**: Saccades in bouts with slow eye movements between them
 2. **Purely Orienting**: Freestanding saccades with stable gaze before/after
 3. **Saccade-and-Fixate**: First saccades of compensatory bouts (transitional type)
+4. **Non-Saccade**: False positives that should be excluded from analysis

 ---